GluuFederation/flex/docs/Solo/subscription.md

 ## Available Subscription Plans

 Gluu Solo provides four subscription tiers to accommodate varying scales of identity management requirements:
-1. Comet Plan
+### Comet Plan

- * This plan have maximum 1 locations
+This plan have maximum 1 locations.

+The Comet Plan is best suited for small businesses, startups, or organizations that are in the initial stages of adopting identity management solutions.

-2. Planet Plan
+### Planet Plan
- * This plan have maximum 3 locations
+This plan have maximum 3 locations.

+The Planet Plan is a robust choice for mid-sized businesses or organizations looking for improved performance and reliability.
+Key benefits include:

+**Increased Capacity:** With support for up to 25K requests per month and up to three locations, this plan accommodates growing identity management needs.

+**Enhanced Reliability:** The 99.9% SLA guarantees minimal downtime, ensuring uninterrupted access to your identity management system.

+**Flexible Deployment:** Ideal for businesses operating in multiple locations or with a distributed workforce that requires secure, scalable access.

-3. Star Plan
+### Star Plan
- * This plan have maximum 10 locations
+ This plan have maximum 10 locations

+The Star Plan is ideal for businesses with large-scale operations or those operating across multiple regions.
+It provides the capacity and flexibility to handle extensive identity management needs with reliability and efficiency.

+#### Advantage

+**High Capacity:** Supports up to 250K requests monthly, making it perfect for businesses with high transaction volumes.

+**Multi-Location Support:** Up to 10 locations ensure smooth identity management for distributed teams or customer bases.

+**Enhanced Performance:** The 99.9% SLA guarantees minimal downtime and consistent performance.

-4. Galaxy Plan
+### Galaxy Plan
- * This plan have maximum 15 locations
+ This plan have maximum 15 locations.

-Every plan have different location.
-As per location every plan charges are different.
+ The Galaxy Plan is specifically designed for enterprise-level operations and large-scale identity management needs.
+Its unparalleled capacity, extensive geographic coverage, and reliability make it a premium choice for businesses requiring top-tier solutions.

+#### Advantage

+**Massive Scale:** Accommodates up to 2.5M requests per month, catering to enterprises with heavy transaction volumes and complex workflows.

+**Broad Geographic Coverage:** Supports up to 15 locations, ideal for global operations or multinational businesses.

+**Enterprise-Grade Reliability:** The 99.9% SLA ensures optimal uptime and seamless performance across all regions.

+**Future-Ready Infrastructure:** Offers the flexibility to handle increasing demands and evolving business needs.

 **todo**
 **image**